SAP-archive/cloud-platform-workflow-virtual-event/exercises/09/readme.md

 ![form decisions](formdecisions.png)

-:point_right: Ensure everything is saved, and follow the same "build/deploy" flow as before to get these changes and additions to the workflow runtime in your CF workflow instance.
+:point_right: Ensure everything is saved, and follow the same "build/deploy" flow as before to get these changes and additions to the workflow definition into your instance of the Workflow service.

 ### 5. Try the form out